 19. Montpellier, Southern France

-Tucked away in the lavender-scented enclave of southern France, Montpellier is a bonafide Mediterranean metropolis and one of the most charming destinations in Europe.
+Tucked away in the lavender-scented enclave of southern France, Montpellier is a bonafide Mediterranean metropolis and one of the best places to visit in Europe.

 Put your flâneur skills to good use in the labyrinthine Écusson (Old Town), with lazy strolls along the Esplanade Charles de Gaulle and apéritifs at the historic cafés in Place de la Comédie.

-Beneath the regal façade simmers a vibrant and somewhat bohemian undertone, owing largely to the three universities – one of which being the oldest Medicine Faculty in Europe.
+Beneath the regal façade simmers a vibrant and somewhat bohemian undertone, owing largely to the three universities – one of which is the oldest Medicine Faculty in Europe.